jteickholt/Team10Project1_Repo/README.md

 1. Various raw data sources that were used in a variety of notebooks/analysis

 #### reports:  Contains reports and charts
-1. DemographicsGrade5.png:  Barchart of results by racial demographics grade 5.
+1. DemographicsGrade5.png:  Barchart included in slides of results by racial demographics grade 5.
-2. BoxAllStudentsGrade5.png:  Boxplot comparing charter vs independent schools for all students grade 5.
+2. BoxAllStudentsGrade5.png:  Boxplot included in comparing charter vs independent schools for all students grade 5.
-2. EconomicallyDisadvantagedGrade5:  Boxplot of results by economically disadvantage grade 5.
+3. EconomicallyDisadvantagedGrade5.png:  Boxplot included in slides of results by economically disadvantage grade 5.
+4. Project1_SlidesSteve_Xiaodi_Jeff.pptx:  Project slides presented in class.
+5. SchoolRegionBoxplot.png:  Boxplot included in slides on relationship between results and region
+6. SchoolGMAP.png:  Gmap of top and bottom 25 school included in slides
+7. SchoolUnivBoxplot:  Boxplot included in slides on relationshp between results and proximity to university
+8. Team10Project_Proposal  Inital project proposal